Skip to content

 Removal of the haemostatic mesh

 In forty-eight hours, you will return to the clinic for the removal of the haemostatic mesh and dressing change.
-This procedure is simple and painless.
-At this point, many patients are surprised by the difference in the contour of their neck.
+This procedure is brief and performed with planned discomfort control.
+At this point, many patients already notice a difference in the contour of their neck.

 First week